vn971/rua/README.md

 `rua install xcalib`  # install or upgrade a package

 `rua upgrade`  # upgrade all AUR packages.
-You can selectively ignore packages by adding them to `IgnorePkg` in `pacman.conf` (same as with non-AUR packages and `pacman`).
+You can selectively ignore packages by using `--ignore` or adding them to `IgnorePkg` in `pacman.conf` (same as with non-AUR packages and `pacman`).
 You can upgrade only specific packages with `rua install A B C`.

 `rua shellcheck path/to/my/PKGBUILD`  # run `shellcheck` on a PKGBUILD, discovering potential problems with the build instruction.
 Takes care of PKGBUILD-specific variables.